What is curriculum mapping?

-As illustrated in a previous blog post, a curriculum map illustrates where within a curriculum student learning outcomes are taught and can be assessed.
+As illustrated in a previous blog post, a curriculum or course alignment map illustrates where within a curriculum student learning outcomes are taught and can be assessed.
 This process ensures that alignment exists between the expected learning outcomes and what is taught in a curriculum, allows you to identify gaps, and provides opportunities for improvement.
-In addition, curriculum maps provide a visual representation of where students will demonstrate or master skills and competencies and can be a powerful tool for engaging faculty and communities in meaningful discussions around the assessment of student learning.
+In addition, curriculum mapping provides a visual representation of where students will demonstrate or master skills and competencies and can be a powerful tool for engaging faculty and communities in meaningful discussions around the assessment of student learning.

 Curriculum maps can also be used for other assessment purposes, which I will discuss later.